-- 14 Martin Luther King Jr. Holiday; Administrative offices closed. - 15 Residence Halls open at 10:00 a.m. - 15 New Student Orientation; Advisement; Registration - 15 Deadline for registering without paying the late registration fee. - 15 Deadline for dropping or adding courses without paying a drop/add fee. - 15 Mount Vernon classes and all External Classes except Hinesville begin at 5:00 p.m.; Hinesville Classes begin at 8:00 a.m. - 22 Heritage Chapel - 25 Deadline for dropping courses without receiving a grade; Deadline for registering or adding courses, 5:00 p.m.
+- 5-9 January Term - 7 Deadline for returning students to complete registration and payment arrangements without paying the late registration fee. - Residence Halls open at 10:00 a.m.
+11 - 12 New Student Orientation; Advisement; Registration for all Students. - 12 Deadline for registering without paying the late registration fee for new students. - 12 Deadline for dropping or adding courses without paying a drop/add fee. - 12 Mt.
+Vernon classes and all External classes, except Liberty begin at 5:00 p.m.
+Liberty classes begin at 8:00 a.m. - Martin Luther King Jr. Holiday.
+Administrative offices closed.
+19 - 20 Heritage Chapel - 21 Deadline for dropping courses without receiving a grade; - 21 Deadline for registering or adding courses, 5:00 p.m. - 21 Last date to withdraw by 5:00 p.m. without paying Tuition and specified fees - 100 % refund.
+Refund of Room and Board will be made as detailed in the Business Office Policy Section of the Catalog. - Last date to withdraw by 5:00 p.m. to receive 50 % credit of 28 Tuition and specified fees.
+Refund of Room and Board will be made as detailed in the Business Office Policy Section of the Catalog. - 29 Withdrawal on this date or later, no refund of Tuition and fees.